MrYsLab/telemetrix/docs/telemetrix4esp8266.md

 ![](./images/esp8266_network.png)

 <p>7.
-Connect a USB serial cable to your ESP-8266 device and upload the modified Telemetrix4Esp8266 sketch to your device by clicking on the
+Connect a USB serial cable to your ESP-8266 device and upload the modified
-Upload button on the Arduino IDE.
+Telemetrix4Esp8266 sketch to your device by clicking the Upload button on the Arduino IDE.
 </p>

 <p>8.
-To determine the IP address that your router assigned to the device,
+To determine the IP address your router assigned to the device,
 open the Arduino IDE Serial Monitor, and set the baud rate to 115200.
 Reset the ESP-8266.
 If you are using a NodeMCU type device, press the RST button.

-The on-board LED will light, and you should see a message in the serial monitor that the board is connecting to your network.
-Upon successful connection, the on-board LED will be extinguished, and the IP address and port are displayed in the serial monitor.</p>
+The onboard LED will light, and you should see a message on the serial monitor that the board is connecting to your network.
+Upon successful connection, the onboard LED will be extinguished, and the IP address and port are displayed on the serial monitor.</p>

 <p>NOTE: If you are using multiple ESP-8266 devices for your application, you may set the port value
 to be used by modifying the default value in the sketch.